FARIS-39/trackbot/README.md

 Build a shopping list and track prices for future purchases.

 How it Works:
-A simple and user-friendly guide explaining the steps of using PriceSavvy's features (e.g., search for a product, set price alerts, etc.).
+A simple and user-friendly guide explaining the steps of using PriceSaver's features (e.g., search for a product, set price alerts, etc.).
+You will be guided to do price tracking and shopping comparison and eventually made an exellence choice to save your wallet.

 Testimonials:
 Include quotes from satisfied users who have saved money using PriceSaver.

 Security & Privacy:
-Outline your commitment to user data security and privacy.

-Contact Us:
-Provide contact information for customer support inquiries.

-Social Media Links:
-Include links to your social media profiles (if applicable).
+This website ensures the perfect security as we take user's credentials personal very seriously.

+Note:
+If the question cant be answered, kindly proceed to contact the person in charge on mobile [Mobile number to contact] or email [Email to contact].

 Footer:
 Include copyright information and links to terms of service and privacy policy.